ssuryanarayanan/Qi-Docs/docs/QiNamespaces.rst

 and want to create another, you can first delete an existing namespace and then create a new one.
 Contact OSIsoft if you require more than five namespaces within a tenant.

-You can create, delete, or obtain information about your namespaces using the Qi methods outlined in this topic.
+You can create, delete, or obtain information about your namespaces using the methods outlined in this topic.
+Namespace management via the Qi Client Libraries is performed through the ``IQiAdministrationService`` interface, which may be accessed via the ``QiService.GetAdministrationService( )`` helper.

 The following table shows the required and optional Qi namespace properties: